amiaopensource/av-python-carpentry/_episodes/06-makingdecisions.md

 Alice's effort to copy pre-existing service files and transcode new service files was a big success.
 A couple of commands and she ended up a single folder containing a large number of lightweight files ready to deploy.
 But Alice has also heard good things about saving space by using lossless compression on preservation master files.
 Perhaps she could adapt the service file code that she used previously to generate new, lossless preservation masters.

-## Python, ffmpeg, and lossless transcoding
+## Python, FFmpeg, and lossless transcoding

 Let's experiment with transcoding our preservation master files to FFV1 and rewrapping them from `mov` to `mkv`.
 First, we'll need a place to put our newly created mkv files.
 Do you remember how to create a new directory using Python?